Arkansas Drivers License Renewal

 The Arkansas driving license renewal fee may vary, depending on the type of driver's license you apply for.
 The renewal cost for a Class D driver's license is $40, the same amount as for a new regular AR driving license.

-When to Renew Your Arkansas Driver's License
+Your Arkansas Driver's License

 Renewing drivers licenses in Arkansas is a process that must be done before your license's expiration date, which is often your birthday.
 Note that an AR drivers license renewal must be conducted every eight years via the state's Department of Finance and Administration.
 The validity period of your driver's license will be for eight years.